lamoda/php-metrics/doc/extending.md

 Built-in formats
  * `TelegrafJsonResponseFactory` (`telegraf_json`) creates telegraf JSON compatible output with the following options
    * `propagate_tags` allows you to display metric tags on the group level.
 In case of different tag values the one rendered later will win
-   * `group_by_tags` allows you tou create nested groups according to tag value.
+   * `group_by_tags` allows you to create nested groups according to tag value.
 Usually you want also propagate these tags
  * `PrometheusResponseFactory` (`prometheus`)  creates prometheus compatible output